When it comes to color, you have the option of full hair color or highlighting. Which one is better for you?

 - Lowlights add darker shades of color.
 Can be combined with highlights to give your color more contrast and dimension.

 - Balayage (hair painting) can add natural highlights of color to hair.
 If you have a base color you love, this option is great when you want to go a couple shades lighter in certain areas.

 Michael uses only the highest quality enzyme hair developers on the market.
 Using Trionics Enzymes, the system is 85% less damaging than the developers used by most cosmetologists.
 When added to hair coloring, what does this mean for you?

 - Shinier hair

 - Your natural hair growth is promoted because there’s less damage

-Michael uses products from L’Oréal, Paul Mitchell, and Wella for hair coloring.
-He can provide ammonia-free if needed or accommodate another choice of hair color product.
+Michael uses products from L’Oréal, Paul Mitchell, and Wella.
+He can provide ammonia-free if needed or accommodate another choice of hair product.

-Sometimes it can be hard to figure out what direction to take with hair coloring and highlights, especially if interested in a specific hair cut or you have textured hair.
-Contact Michael today and he can help figure out what works best for you.
+Sometimes it can be hard to figure out what direction to take with hair coloring and highlights, especially if interested in a specific haircut or you have textured hair.
+Contact Michael today and he can help decide what works best for you.